 The proof is divided into several lemmas, each of which illustrates an important component of the procedure.
-Those most essential to the result are presented here, while those stemming from standard derivations are deferred to the appendix.
-Lemma \ref{lemma:ub} constructs a new random variable $\bar{U}_{\tau,\Gamma}$ that stochastically bounds $\bar{D}_{\tau,\Gamma}$ for any sample size $I$; however, its randomization distribution is not directly useful as it depends on the unknown values of $\Delta_i$ and $\eta_i$.
-Lemma \ref{lemma:expec} shows that the conditional expectation of $\bar{U}_{\tau, \Gamma}$, and hence of $\bar{D}_{\tau,\Gamma}$, is bounded above by 0 when the sample average treatment effect equals $\tau$ and (\ref{eq:sensmodel}) holds at $\Gamma$.
-Lemma \ref{lemma:var} illustrates that $S^2_{D_{\tau, \Gamma}}$ yields an estimator of $\var(\bar{D}_{\tau,\Gamma}\mid \cF_I, \cZ_I)$ which is conservative in expectation regardless of the values for the unknown probabilities $\pi_i$.
-Lemma \ref{lemma:vub} shows that the expectation $S^2_{D_{\tau, \Gamma}}$ is also larger than $\var(\bar{U}_{\tau, \Gamma}\mid \cF_I, \cZ_I)$ when (\ref{eq:sensmodel}) holds at $\Gamma$.
-Together, these results bound, in expectation, the moments of the stochastically dominating random variable $\bar{U}_{\tau, \Gamma}$ by quantities computable from the observational study at hand.
-In the appendix, we illustrate that under conditions (\ref{eq:CLT}) - (\ref{eq:1moment}), this sharp bounding random variable has a distribution which is asymptotically normal.
-We then demonstrate that despite the true moments for the bounding random variable being unknown, the true expectation of $\bar{U}_{\tau, \Gamma}$ can be safely replaced by zero, and the true variance of $\var(\bar{U}_{\tau, \Gamma}\mid \cF_I, \cZ_I)$ similarly replaced by $S^2_{D_{\tau, \Gamma}}$ without corrupting the asymptotic size of the procedure.
+Those most essential to the result are presented in the appendix, while those stemming from standard derivations are deferred to the web-based supplementary material.
+Lemma \ref{lemma:ub} constructs a new random variable $\bar{U}_{\Gamma}$ that stochastically bounds $\bar{D}_{\Gamma}$ for any sample size $n$; however, its randomization distribution is not directly useful as it depends on the unknown values of the missing potential outcomes, which are not imputed by $H_N$.
+Lemma \ref{lemma:expec} shows that the conditional expectation of $\bar{U}_{\Gamma}$, and hence of $\bar{D}_{\Gamma}$, is bounded above by 0 when the sample average treatment effect equals 0 and (\ref{eq:sensmodel}) holds at $\Gamma$.
+Lemma \ref{lemma:var} illustrates that $\text{se}(\bar{D}_\Gamma)^2$ provides an estimator of $\var(\bar{D}_{\Gamma} )$ which is conservative in expectation regardless of the values for the unknown probabilities $\pi_i$.
+Lemma \ref{lemma:vub} shows that the expectation of $\text{se}(\bar{D}_\Gamma)^2$ is also larger than $\var(\bar{U}_{\Gamma} )$ when (\ref{eq:sensmodel}) holds at $\Gamma$.
+Together, these results bound, in expectation, the moments of the unknown stochastically dominating random variable $\bar{U}_{\Gamma}$ by quantities computable from the observational study at hand, and hold without any regularity conditions.
+In the supplementary material, we illustrate that under suitable regularity conditions, this sharp bounding random variable has a distribution which is asymptotically normal.
+We then demonstrate that despite the true moments for the bounding random variable being unknown, the true expectation of $\bar{U}_{\Gamma}$ can be safely replaced by zero, and the true variance of $\var(\bar{U}_{\Gamma} )$ similarly replaced by $se({\bar{D}_{\Gamma}})^2$ without corrupting the asymptotic size of the procedure.